stnava/niall/README.md

 * across `00` `01` and `02`, the threads/tasks should be coordinated (if you
   care about efficient compute usage).

+* the `02` script should be run either in an interactive session (on a node) before being deployed at scale through `sbatch`.  this is to make sure it's actually working before running lots of computation through.

 Please open issues in the repository for any questions.

 ## environment variables